muratk3n/thirdwave/en/2020/05/roman-anatolia.md

 which is an extension of Rome and Byzantium whose culmination was the Ottomans that is correctly labeled as Third Rome by some.

-There are reason why these so-called Turks are marked as "outsiders" in the current nationalist narrative.
+There is a reason why these so-called Turks are marked as "outsiders" in the current nationalist narrative.
 As Gellner (who wrote the book on nationalism) [says](https://muratk3n.github.io/thirdwave/en/2013/03/allegience-of-pion.html),